Energy Storage Solutions Program in Connecticut - EnergyBot

 The Energy Storage Solutions Program provides incentives to residential and commercial customers to install energy storage systems.
 The program is administered by the Connecticut Green Bank, though the incentives are provided through the state's utilities, Eversource and United Illuminating.
 The program will run for nine years, from 2022 through 2030.

 The program has a cap of 580 MW, spread across three tranches.
 Tranche 1 is open for the first three years of the program -- 2022 through 2024.
-The Tranche 1 capacity for the Commercial incentives reached capacity in March 2023, so Tranche 2 has opened early; as of December 2023, around 35 MW of Tranche 2 have been approved.
+Tranche 2 is open from 2025 through 2027.
+The Tranche 1 capacity for the Commercial incentives reached capacity in March 2023, and Tranche 2 reached capacity in May 2024, so Tranche 3 has opened early.
+Starting in 2025, the existing tranches were reallocated to account for the high commercial interest and low residential interest.
+Instead of each customer type receiving 290 MW, residential will receive 150 MW across three tranches and commercial will receive 430 MW across four tranches.

 Program Deployment Targets